rust-lang/rust/conversions.md

 * casting from a larger integer to a smaller integer (e.g. u8 -> u32) will
     * zero-extend if the target is unsigned
     * sign-extend if the target is signed
-* casting from a float to an integer will:
-    * round the float towards zero if finite
+* casting from a float to an integer will round the float towards zero
     * **NOTE: currently this will cause Undefined Behaviour if the rounded value cannot be represented by the target integer type**.
 This is a bug and will be fixed.
+(TODO: figure out what Inf and NaN do)
 * casting from an integer to float will produce the floating point representation of the integer, rounded if necessary (rounding strategy unspecified).
 * casting from an f32 to an f64 is perfect and lossless.